Biomedical Research, M.S. (Thesis)

 Minimum Admission Requirements

-- Successfully completed, with a grade of C or better, one year of general biology, physics, general chemistry, and organic chemistry, all with associated laboratories.
-A semester of biochemistry or molecular biology with associated laboratory is also required.
+• Successfully completed, with a grade of C or better, one year of general biology, physics, general chemistry, and organic chemistry, all with associated laboratories.
+A semester of biochemistry or molecular biology is also required.

 Applications are accepted on a rolling basis and are reviewed until the class is filled.
 Applications will be considered after the priority deadline until June 30, if openings are available.
-The completed application, application fee, official transcript(s), three recommendations, written statement, and official GRE scores should be received in the Graduate Admissions Office by June 1.
-For the Medical Sciences area of emphasis only, no entrance exam is required.
-The program online form should be received in the Office of Research and Graduate Education by June 1.
+International applicants should adhere to the deadlines set in place by the Office of International Admissions.

 Duration of Degree Program